oscar-bardrick-h24/lang-learn-svc/README.md

   1. the app is written in a manner that makes testing easy
   2. I know how to test and i understand the importance of testing

   One of he largest shortcomings is that the error handling is not comprehensive or consistent.
-I realise this, unfortunately I didnt get the time to fix this
+I realise this, unfortunately I didnt get the time to fix this.

   ## Testing